theautumn/panel_gen/README.md

 HTTP Server
 -----------
 There is a simple, insecure HTTP server provided in `http-server.py` which serves up a basic web page so panel_gen can be executed via a volunteer's smartphone.
 This should not be available to everybody, as there are no security or sanity checks, and there's probably a thousand ways to break it.
 I keep it limited to a secure network so only those with the WPA key can access it.
-The actual server is [Flask](https://github.com/pallets/flask), and the CSS framework is [Skeleton](https://github.com/dhg/Skeleton).
 The smartphone interface pretends to be an app, but its really just a browser with a web page.
 It looks something like this:
 <p align="center">
   <img src="samples/IMG_0588.png">
 </p>

-Panel_gen also provides an API via `http_server.py`!
-I launch this as a system service in Debian, which keeps it running 24/7.
 The API can be used to control the behavior of panel_gen externally, either using the aforementioned smartphone, or a key and lamp.
 You can poke the API with Postman, or with http://127.0.0.1/api/ui.
 We mostly use it to start and stop the demo during tours with a key and lamp discreetly mounted in our switches.
 See https://github.com/theautumn/tinyrobot for the code for that.

 Examples
 -------
-I've created a bash alias to make this easier to run, but the following examples assume you've not done that.
-If you'd like to create one, you can edit ~/.bashrc, and add <code>alias panel_gen='sudo -u asterisk python ~/panel_gen/panel_gen.py'</code> to the end of the file.
-Change the directory where panel_gen lives, as necessary.

 There are several different arguments you can use when running the program.
 Where arguments are not given by the user at runtime, defaults are assumed.

 * ````python panel_gen.py```` Originates calls from the panel switch in random order.